Chuck Schumer Wants AG Jeff Sessions To Resign And A Special Russia Prosecutor

 — Caroline O. (@RVAwonk) March 2, 2017

-As Talking Points Memo reports, Senator Chuck Schumer further demanded that a special prosecutor be appointed to investigate the ties between Russia and Trump and Russia and the 2016 election cycle.
+As Talking Points Memo reports, Senator Chuck Schumer further demanded that a special prosecutor is appointed to investigate the ties between Russia and Trump and Russia and the 2016 election cycle.
 In addition, Schumer wants to see that special prosecutor chosen not by Jeff Sessions (as would be the standard procedure) but rather by the current acting Deputy Attorney General, Dana J. Boente.
 If Boente is given the role of choosing a special prosecutor for the investigation into the Trump-Russia connection, the move could be a serious blow to the Trump administration, as Boente was nominated by President Barack Obama near the end of his term.

 “Now, this is not just common sense.
 This is what the Justice Department regulations require.”

 During his highly contested confirmation hearings, AG Sessions denied having contact with Russia during the 2016 presidential campaign.
-By Thursday, however, the waters appeared to have muddied a bit, and Sessions’ spokesperson admittedthat Sessions had indeed met with a Russian ambassador twice during the campaign.
+By Thursday, however, the waters appeared to have muddied a bit, and Sessions’ spokesperson admitted that Sessions had indeed met with a Russian ambassador twice during the campaign.
 However, according to that spokesperson, Sessions’ meetings were held “in an official capacity as a member of the Senate Armed Services Committee” and “entirely consistent with his testimony” during the confirmation hearing in question.

-As CNN reports, Chuck Schumer is far from the only prominent lawmaker to call on Jeff Sessions to recuse himself, to resign or both.
-Not surprisingly, Democratic legislative leaders are demanding nothing less than the Attorney General ousted from his post, either of his own volition or otherwise.
-Senator Elizabeth Warren (D-MA), no fan of Trump or his administration, took to social media to demand that Jeff Session be removed from his prominent position as U.S. Attorney General.
+As CNN reports, Chuck Schumer is far from the only prominent lawmaker to call on Jeff Sessions to recuse himself, to resign, or both.
+Not surprisingly, Democratic legislative leaders are demanding nothing less than the Attorney General ousted from his post; either of his own volition or otherwise.
+Senator Elizabeth Warren (D-MA), no fan of Trump or his administration, took to social media to demand that Jeff Session is removed from his prominent position as U.S. Attorney General.
 According to Warren, Sessions has become a serious national security threat.

 Jeff Sessions answered “No.” Turns out he met with the Russian Ambassador.
 Two months before the election.